TheCandidStartup/TheCandidStartup.github.io/_drafts/snapshot-benchmarking.md

 My tooling is built around [TypeScript and Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}).
 I like the friction free development experience where TypeScript is transpiled on the fly, without having to think about it.
 The downside is that Vite is focused on web app development.
 A benchmark for my internal data structures and file formats makes more sense as something you can run from the command line.

-I was vaguely aware that my unit testing tool, [Vitest]({% link _posts/2024-03-11-bootstrapping-vitest.md %}), includes the [vite-node](https://www.npmjs.com/package/vite-node).
+I was vaguely aware that my unit testing tool, [Vitest]({% link _posts/2024-03-11-bootstrapping-vitest.md %}), includes the [vite-node](https://www.npmjs.com/package/vite-node) package.
 This lets you run TypeScript files from the command line with a NodeJS runtime.
 Vitest uses it to run unit tests.
-It seemed like the obvious choice as it works with the Vite pipeline so I would still have access to all the Vite plugins I've been using.
+It seemed like the obvious choice as it works with the Vite pipeline, so I would still have access to all the Vite plugins I've been using.

-As I explored further, I came across a [comment](https://github.com/vitest-dev/vitest/discussions/6096#discussioncomment-10051744) from one of Vitest's maintainers saying that vite-node is "softly deprecated" as the functionality it provides is now available in Vite 6.
+As I explored further, I came across a [comment](https://github.com/vitest-dev/vitest/discussions/6096#discussioncomment-10051744) from one of Vitest's maintainers saying that `vite-node` is "softly deprecated", as the functionality it provides is now available in Vite 6.
 They recommended [tsx](https://tsx.is/) for running TypeScript files from the command line, if you don't rely on Vite plugins.

 The new Vite 6 functionality is the [Environment API](https://vite.dev/guide/api-environment-runtimes.html).
 This provides more formal support for other runtimes built on Vite, like Vitest.